rfong/sustenance/food/granola.md

 this fills about 2 quart jars, which is roughly a week's supply of granola for me (I'm usually supplementing it with nut butter, fruit, and/or yogurt for breakfast)

 ## ingredients
+Base ingredients:
 - 3 cups rolled oats
 - 3/4 cup almond flour
 - 1/2 tsp salt
-- 3/4 cup chopped unsalted nuts (I use cashews)
-- 1/4 cup flaxmeal
 - 1/3 cup coconut oil
 - 1/4-1/3 cup honey (or whatever sticky thing you prefer)
 - 1 tsp vanilla extract

-The flour, coconut oil, and sugar are necessary for structural integrity.
-You can substitute them for other things that will bind at room temperature.
-The nuts and flax seeds are just for fun, you can substitute whatever you want for them.
+For fun:
+- 3/4 cup chopped unsalted nuts (I use cashews)
+- 1/4 cup flaxmeal

+Flour: Almond flour has been the best so far.
 I tried substituting wheat flour and it came out too dry and powdery.
 Oat flour was okay.
-Almond flour has been the best so far.

 ## methodology
 - mix the dry stuff in one bowl, whisk sugar/oil/vanilla in a small saucepan over medium heat, combine everything